Mauritius: British Mauritius (1810–1968)

 The 1910s were a period of political agitation.
 The rising middle class (made up of doctors, lawyers, and teachers) began to challenge the political power of the sugar cane landowners.
 Eugène Laurent, mayor of Port Louis, was the leader of this new group; his party, Action Libérale, demanded that more people should be allowed to vote in the elections.
 Action Libérale was opposed by the Parti de l'Ordre, led by Henri Leclézio, the most influential of the sugar magnates.

 In 1911, there were riots in Port Louis due to a false rumour that Laurent had been murdered by the oligarchs in Curepipe.
 This became known as the 1911 Curepipe riots.
 Shops and offices were damaged in the capital, and one person was killed.
 In the same year, 1911, the first public cinema shows took place in Curepipe, and, in the same town, a stone building was erected to house the Royal College.
 In 1912, a wider telephone network came into service, used by the government, business firms, and a few private households.

 World War I broke out in August 1914.
 Many Mauritians volunteered to fight in Europe against the Germans and in Mesopotamia against the Turks.
 But the war affected Mauritius much less than the wars of the eighteenth century.
 In fact, the 1914–1918 war was a period of great prosperity, due to a boom in sugar prices.
 In 1919, the Mauritius Sugar Syndicate came into being, which included 70% of all sugar producers.

 The 1920s saw the rise of a "retrocessionism" movement, which favoured the retrocession of Mauritius to France.
 The movement rapidly collapsed because none of the candidates who wanted Mauritius to be given back to France were elected in the 1921 elections.
 In the post-war recession, there was a sharp drop in sugar prices.
-Many sugar estates closed down, marking the end of an era for the sugar magnates who had not only controlled the economy but also the political life of the country.
+Many sugar estates closed down, marking the end of an era for the sugar magnates, who had controlled the economy and the political life of Mauritius.